massive open online course (MOOC) microlearning (microtraining)

 A continuous learning strategy begins with business leadership or those tasked with training employees developing long-term goals for their continuous learning plans.
 Then, a learning infrastructure is implemented that includes various courses and tools to achieve those goals.

-Organizations must create a supportive continuous learning environment, because employees focused on meeting their immediate work deadlines might be hesitant to pick up new learning opportunities.
-Business leaders can take the following actions to encourage continuous learning:
+Organizations must create a supportive continuous learning environment, as employees focused on meeting their immediate work deadlines might be hesitant to pick up new learning opportunities.
+Business leaders can focus on the following areas to encourage continuous learning:

-• Start with a plan.
-Show employees that the organization is investing effort and resources into continuous learning by mapping out a course of action.
-This should include where learning plans are administered, such as for the individual employee, teams, departments and the whole organization.
-There should be a dialogue between management and employees to clarify objectives and priorities.
+• Planning.
+Map out a course of action to show employees that the organization is investing effort and resources into continuous learning.
+This should include who the learning plans are for, such as individual employees, teams, departments and the entire organization.
+There should be ongoing dialogue between management and employees to clarify objectives and priorities.

 • Leadership.
-A continuous learning culture starts from the top.
-That's why it's important for management to communicate their full support for these activities.
+A continuous learning culture starts from the top, so it's important for management to communicate their full support for these activities.

 • Sustainability.
 Provide ongoing resources to support and maintain a continuous learning culture.